Afghan Civil War (1996–2001): Abdul Rashid Dostum

 Following the rise of the Islamic Emirate of Afghanistan and their capture of Kabul, Abdul Rashid Dostum aligned himself with the Northern Alliance (United Front) against the Taliban.
 The Northern Alliance was assembled in late 1996 by Dostum, Ahmad Shah Massoud and Karim Khalili against the Taliban.
 At this point he is said to have had a force of some 50,000 men supported by both aircraft and tanks.

 Much like other Northern Alliance leaders, Dostum also faced infighting within his group and was later forced to surrender his power to General Abdul Malik Pahlawan.
 Malik entered into secret negotiations with the Taliban, who promised to respect his authority over much of northern Afghanistan, in exchange for the apprehension of Ismail Khan, one of their enemies.
-Accordingly, on 25 May 1997, Malik arrested Khan, handed him over and let the Taliban enter Mazar-e-Sharif, giving them control over most of northern Afghanistan.
+Accordingly, on 25 May 1997, Malik arrested Khan, handed him over and let the Taliban enter Mazar-i-Sharif, giving them control over most of northern Afghanistan.
 Because of this, Dostum was forced to flee to Turkey.
 However, Malik soon realized that the Taliban were not sincere with their promises as he saw his men being disarmed.
-He then rejoined the Northern Alliance, and turned against his erstwhile allies, driving them from Mazar-e-Sharif.
+He then rejoined the Northern Alliance, and turned against his erstwhile allies, driving them from Mazar-i-Sharif.
 In October 1997, Dostum returned from exile and retook charge.
-After Dostum briefly regained control of Mazar-e-Sharif, the Taliban returned in 1998 and he again fled to Turkey.
+After Dostum briefly regained control of Mazar-i-Sharif, the Taliban returned in 1998 and he again fled to Turkey.